yilundu/yilundu.github.io/_posts/2017-09-05-A3C and Policy Bot on Generals.io.md

 ### Architecture of Reinforcement Learning Network
 ---

 We choose to follow the same architecture for the reinforcement learning network actor-critic network as with the policy bot with shared earlier layers.
+We choose to share early layers in both networks since it appears earlier layers are primarily for feature extraction and can be shared between networks.
 We choose to not initialize the reinforcement network with weights from the policy network to allow the reinforcement network to learn independent strategies for playing games.
 In addition, to allow easier sampling of actions, we instead predict a tile to move and movement direction.

 ### Reinforcement Learning Bot Performance
 ---